broddo-baggins/offlinio/docs/03-implementation/LOCAL_DEVELOPMENT_GUIDE.md

-# 🛠️ Local Development & Testing Guide
+# 🛠️ Universal Platform Development & Testing Guide

+## 🌍 **Developing for ALL Platforms Simultaneously**

+This guide covers developing for Offlinio's revolutionary universal platform architecture, where a single codebase serves Desktop, Mobile, Web, and Android TV platforms identically.

 Complete guide to run, test, and develop Offlinio locally with your existing Stremio setup.